ppfeufer/aa-forum/README.md

 #### Nginx

 In order to let Nginx know where to find the uploaded files, you need to add a new location rule to the configuration.
+Add the following right below the definition for your "static" location.

 ```nginx
 location /media {
     alias /var/www/myauth/media;